Ministry of Health (Brunei)

-The Ministry of Health (MOH or MoH; Kementerian Kesihatan) is a cabinet-level ministry in the government of Brunei which oversees the health system in the country.
+The Ministry of Health (MoH; Kementerian Kesihatan) is a cabinet-level ministry in the government of Brunei which oversees the health system in the country.
 It is currently led by a minister and the incumbent is Mohd Isham Jaafar, who took office since 1 December 2017.
 The ministry is headquartered in Bandar Seri Begawan.

+History

+One physician from Europe was engaged by the medical service in 1939.
+In the reports that are available, no other doctors are named.
+Moreover, one student midwife and three midwives.
+As of 1949, an officer of the Malayan Medical Service, which has its headquarters in Brunei Town, is in charge of overseeing medical and health management throughout the nation.
+Early in 1965, the Brunei Medical and Health Department launched the region's first government "flying doctor service," continuing a British Army practice of delivering medical care to rural residents.

 Responsibilities

 The ministry oversees four government hospitals and 60 health centres and clinics nationwide.